 Thuli Maseko

-Thuli Maseko graduated from Imbali in December 2018.
-She returned as a fourth year student in 2019 to hone her skills whilst starting her own business.
-She set up a studio with friends and began sewing clothes, cushions, make-up bags, pencil cases, laundry baskets, picnic blankets and even gorgeous doggy beds.
-Thuli also had a chance during the year to develop her skills as a theatre make-up artist.
-In 2020 she began specialising in designing and sewing plus-size clothes.
-In April 2020 she was nominated for the SAFA Best Female Designer award.
-Her amazing work demonstrates how well-deserved her nomination is!
+Thuli graduated from Imbali in 2018 and returned in 2019 to refine her skills while launching her own business.
+She set up a studio with her friends and began sewing clothes, cushions, make-up bags, pencil cases, laundry baskets, picnic baskets and even dog beds.
+She also explored theatre make-up during this time.
+In 2020, Thuli began designing and sewing plus-size clothes and was nominated for the SAFA Best Female Designer Award in April of that year.

 You can contact Thuli on: 064 409 8908